Tapaya

 }

-Sync your project, then initialize the terminal in your application code.
+Sync your project, then initialize and authenticate in your application code.

 token = AcceptSDK.DEMO_TOKEN,